Original Policy Source | APPM Section III Item 21 |

 The following process will be used in the event that a review of a proposed agreement is requested:

-The Form for Reviewing an International Linkage Agreement (see above for form) will need to be filled out for this process.
+Reviewing an International Linkage Agreement (DOC) will need to be completed for this process.

 Approved by the International Programs Advisory Committee (IPAC), April 23, 1997